Fedricks/CSharp-interpreted-language/README.md

-# CSharp interpreted language on Browser
+# CSharp Interpreted Language on Browser

 This is a personal project I created with the goal of using a browser to run C# console applications.